bandav/Santa-Software-Engineers/README.md

 4. Step through each of files, and pip install the dependencies onto your venv.
 5. If you're on Mac, run:

+    cd project (if you're on the parent dir)

     export FLASK_APP="\_\_init\_\_.py"

     export FLASK_ENV="development"